-By clicking on the blue portal below, you can download a PDF of the November 8 San Bernardino County Sentinel.
+Click on the blue portal below to download a PDF of the November 29 ecition of the San Bernardino County Sentinel.

 By Mark Gutglueck

 For the second time in two weeks, a female deputy on Monday was violently attacked by at least two female inmates at the West Valley Detention Center.